Introduction to Google & SEO

 Many website owners need more than a passing overview of SEO, enabling them to be more hands on, controlling their traffic streams more effectively.

-You can learn the latest search engine optimization and traffic generation techniques online at http://www.seo-trainingcourses.com/ who will also keep you abreast of all the changes that Google and the other large search engines make, as they happen.
+You can learn the latest search engine optimization techniques & SEO Tutorials online seo-trainingcourses.com who will also keep you abreast of all the changes that Google and the other large search engines make, as they happen.

 The key to effective long term SEO is to future proof your website traffic generation.
 Short cuts, black hat tricks and underhand, short term practices will not work for you in the long term.
 Google rely upon trust and authority to gauge the power and ranking strength of your site.
 Building your website authority is the only way to preserve your long term rankings and traffic.